Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Application to PWLR Lyapunov Functions

 \subsection{The Dual PWL Lyapunov Function}

-In \S III-C, it was shown that if there exists $\hV$ such that $\tV(r)=\hV(\Gamma r)$, then there exists a dual RLF for the same network family.
-In the case of PWLR Lyapunov functions, condition 1 in Proposition \ref{th.pwlr_check} implies that this is always possible.
+In \S III-C it has been shown that if there exists $\hV$ such that $\tV(r)=\hV(\Gamma r)$, then there exists a dual RLF for the same network family.
+In the case of PWLR Lyapunov functions condition 1 in Proposition \ref{th.pwlr_check} implies that this condition is always fulfilled.
 Hence, consider a PWLR Lyapunov function defined with a partitioning matrix $H$ as in \eqref{e.conLF}.
-By Proposition \ref{th.pwlr_check} and the assumption that $\ker H=\ker \Gamma$, there exists $G \in \mathbb R^{p \times n}, B \in \mathbb R^{\frac m2 \times n}$ such that $H=G\Gamma, C= B \Gamma$.
-Similar to $\{\cW\}_{k=1}^m$, we can define the following regions:
+By Proposition \ref{th.pwlr_check} and the assumption that $\ker H=\ker \Gamma$, there exists $G \in \mathbb R^{p \times n}$ and $B \in \mathbb R^{\frac m2 \times n}$ such that $H=G\Gamma$ and $C= B \Gamma$.
+Similar to $\{\cW\}_{k=1}^m$, we can define the regions:

-where it can be seen that $\mathcal V_k$ has nonempty interior iff $\cW_k$ has nonnempty interior.\\ Therefore, as the pair $(C,H)$ specify the PWLR function fully, also the pair $(B,G)$ specifies the following function:
+where it can be seen that $\mathcal V_k$ has nonempty interior iff $\cW_k$ has nonempty interior.\\ Therefore, as the pair $(C,H)$ specify the PWLR function fully, also the pair $(B,G)$ specifies the function: